 He is known as co-inventor of Golden Rice and professor for Cell Biology at the Faculty of Biology

-Upon completion of the biology degree, the graduate of Arkansas State University Campus Querétaro will be able to:
+Upon completion of the biology degree, the graduate of Arkansas State University Querétaro will be able to:

 1. Identify biodiversity because of evolutionary and adaptive mechanisms, recognizing the underlying genetic principles and mechanisms.